CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_1b.md

 This phase will also develop a detailed technical product blueprint and draft business proposal for future rollout of a product.
 From this point, subgroups will be created based on the project needs.

-- Week 5: Solution Assessment
+- Week 5: Solution Selection
   - Goal: Define the criteria for the radar chart for solution selection.
 Select the solution based on the radar chart, and get an assessment on current progress from Web3 Foundation.
   - Activities: Interviews, workshops.

-- Week 6: Solution Detail
+- Week 6: Solution Assessment
   - Goal: Assess the suitability of the proposed solution: does it really address the problem in a way that makes sense?
 Is it scalable?
 Other considerations?
   - Activities: Interviews, workshops.